kuzzleio/computed-fields-plugin/README.md

 * listen asynchronously, and perform operations that depend on data-related events;
 * listen synchronously, and approve, modify and/or reject data-related queries;
 * add a controller route to expose new actions to the API;
-* add an authentication strategy Kuzzle.
+* add an authentication strategy to Kuzzle.

 The boilerplate demonstrates each feature of a Core Plugin.